top of page

 What treatment can you expect from our Occupational Therapist?

-Our Occupational Therapist collaborates with parents, caregivers and educators to deliver a child-centered service from birth to 18 yrs old.
 Firstly, an assessment is completed to establish the child’s strengths and challenges.
-Parents & caregivers are an important part of the assessment & intervention process, and goals of therapy are developed together.
+Parents and caregivers are an important part of the assessment and intervention process, and goals of therapy are developed together.

-The occupational therapist may work with children individually in clinics, or in school.
+The Occupational Therapist may work with children individually in clinics or in school.
 In the school setting, occupational therapists also collaborate with teachers to develop strategies and accommodations that support student success.

 bottom of page